shahbazk8194/host-spy/README.md

 # host-spy
-Simple API to provide statistics and display information on a linux machine
+Simple API that provides statistics and display information on a linux machine